9 Health Issues You Can Develop If You Don’t Get Enough Sleep

 "When chronic sleep deprivation continues, the body must work harder to maintain everyday functioning," Dr. Sujay Kansagra, a sleep health expert with Mattress Firm, tells Bustle.
 "One of the most affected organs is the heart.
 Sleep deprivation can cause elevated blood pressure, and when exacerbated, continued sustained high blood pressure can even lead to stroke."

 This won't happen after one or two nights of poor sleep, of course.
 But if you keep skimping on rest, it is a health issue that can crop up years down the line.

 "While most people may be irritable the day after a poor night’s sleep, as poor sleep continues, increased moodiness and decreased ability to control, inhibit, or change emotional responses result," Dr. Kansagra says.
 "Often, mood imbalances due to lack of sleep can cause irritability to lead to anger in most individuals."

-This is why you might feel extra cranky when you're sleep deprived.
-But by going to bed on time each night, and getting those seven to nine hours, you can help keep mood swings at bay.
+This may explain why you feel extra cranky when you're sleep deprived.
+And yet there may be a simple fix.
+By going to bed on time each night, and getting those seven to nine hours, you may be able to keep mood swings at bay.

 4. Brain Fog

 If you've ever felt groggy or spaced out when you're tired, then you already know a lack of sleep can lead to memory problems and brain fog.